stakater-archive/tbd-cd-workflow/README.md

 ## Categories of toggles

-Feature toggles can be categorized across two major dimensions: how long the feature toggle will live and how dynamic the toggling decision must be.
-There are other factors to consider - who will manage the feature toggle, for example - but I consider longevity and dynamism to be two big factors which can help guide how to manage toggles.
+Feature toggles can be categorized across two major dimensions: **how long the feature toggle will live** and **how dynamic the toggling decision must be**.
+There are other factors to consider - **who will manage the feature toggle**, for example - but I consider longevity and dynamism to be two big factors which can help guide how to manage toggles.

 ### 1. Release Toggles